gharrison121/speech-to-text-accessibility/README.md

 as well as displaying a URL to the page which contains the outputted speech-to-text.

 There does exist an issue where the speech recognition will not initially work and may take many refreshes before functioning as it should.
-This may be an issue with the API.
+This may be an issue with Mozilla Firefox.